ArceusOmkar7/GameVaultWeb/README.md

 - **User Management**: View and manage user accounts
 - **Order Management**: Process and track customer orders
 - **JSON Data Loader**: Import game data from a JSON file
+- **Database Status**: Check the status of database tables and connections
+- **Dummy Data Generation**: Populate the database with sample data for testing

 ### Accessing the Admin Dashboard